Frequently Asked Questions

 What Do I Do If My Student Is Not Accepted?

 We understand that rejection is never easy.
 If we cannot take your student, it does not mean we won't ever be able to take them.
-Students are welcome to reapply for consideration once a semester.
+Students are welcome to reapply for consideration once per semester.

 If we cannot take your student, you will be notified by email at the address you provide in your application.
-Because we process thousands of applications each year, we cannot accommodate individual phone calls or meetings with students or parents that have not been accepted.
+Because we process thousands of applications each year, we are unable to accommodate individual phone calls or meetings with students or parents that have not been accepted.
 Please connect with your neighborhood counselor to continue enrollment there or to learn about other programs available to you in your resident district.

 What Happens If My Student Is Accepted?